diegogfcvv/digimon-terminal/README.md

 - Optional metadata (name + description)

 ## Issues?
--This is my first repo, so expect some of them
+- This is my first repo, so expect some of them
--The naming with Digimon is a bit weird, so some of them could have a different name as Name and another one as Description.
+- The naming with Digimon is a bit weird, so some of them could have a different name as Name and another one as Description.
 This is because all of changes between versions.